 The Book of Mormon Review | Palace Theatre | Manchester

-Teaming these moments with songs such as Turn IT Off makes the show boundlessly entertaining on multiple levels.
-Around a circus of choreography that sees the Mormons tap dancing around serious issues, the show ensures it serves its mission of keeping its audience engaged with a modern classic that manages to fuse vintage musical appeal with a trigger warning.
+Teaming these moments with songs such as Turn It Off makes the show boundlessly entertaining on multiple levels.
+Around a circus of choreography that sees the Mormons literally tap dancing around serious issues, the show ensures it serves its mission of keeping its audience engaged with a modern classic that manages to fuse vintage musical appeal with a trigger warning.

 Tickets are available via the ATG link